 The appliance has two motherboard ports and two accelerated bridges.

-- The motherboard ports are labeled as MGMT (management) and AUX1 (auxiliary) ports in SD-WAN 1000 appliance and PRI (primary) and AUX (auxiliary) in SD-WAN 2000 appliance.
-You use MGMT port of the SD-WAN 1000 appliance and PRI port of the SD-WAN 2000 appliance for initial configuration.
+- The motherboard ports are labeled as MGMT (management) and AUX1 (auxiliary) ports in SD-WAN1000 appliance with Windows Server and PRI (primary) and AUX (auxiliary) in SD-WAN 2000 appliance with Windows Server.
+You use MGMT port of the SD-WAN 1000 appliance with Windows Server and PRI port of the SD-WAN 2000 appliance with Windows Server for initial configuration.

 - Connecting the Ethernet Cables